Battle of Al Mahbes (1985): Battle

 The Polisario Front attacked a Moroccan detachment participating in the construction of the wall north of Wadi Tenuechad, 8 kilometres from the Algerian border.
 The battle took place on a front of about fifteen kilometres from 7 a.m. to 4 p.m. then, according to Morocco, the attackers withdrew towards Algeria.

 A Moroccan Mirage F1 fighter jet was shot down by Sahrawi 2K12 Kub missile.
 Morocco claimed that it was fired "from a bordering territory", alluding to Algeria.

 Casualties and consequences

 Morocco announces that the Polisario's losses are 66 men, 6 T-55s, 2 BMP-1s and 6 other vehicles.

-Rabat acknowledges that 25 Moroccan soldiers were killed and 48 wounded, while the Polisario communiqué announces the death of 311 soldiers, the capture of 3 other soldiers and the destruction of 17 tanks, 14 armoured personnel carriers and 21 other royal vehicles.
-This attack shows that the Polisario is still capable of launching heavy attacks and that the Moroccan defence wall is not impassable.
+Rabat acknowledges that 25 Moroccan soldiers were killed and 48 wounded, while the Polisario communiqué announces the death of 311 soldiers, the capture of 3 other soldiers and the destruction of 17 tanks, 14 armored personnel carriers and 21 other royal vehicles.
+This attack showed that the Polisario were still capable of launching heavy attacks and that the Moroccan defense wall was not impassable.